United States flag flying at full staff

 MEMORANDUM FOR The Department of Military Affairs

-SUBJECT: Dress Code – TAG POLICY MEMORANDUM 22
+SUBJECT: Dress Code – TAG Policy Memorandum 22

 1. All personnel must wear appropriate work attire and appropriate personal protective equipment (PPE).
 This policy applies to all military and civilian personnel.
 Supervisors will monitor compliance to ensure a professional, comfortable, safe, and productive work environment.